 To add the admin accessible setting to a private Group.

-- Scroll to the Permissions section of the settings.
+Scroll to the General section of the settings.
 Then, turn on the Admin Accessible toggle for the Group.

 To view an admin accessible private Group.